Spider333/Cryptocourse/README.md

 Complex full-fledged University-grade course for Computer Science classes focused on in-depth understanding of Bitcoin, Ethereum, Cryptocurrencies and Blockchain technology lectured at [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk/en.html?page_id=749) at [Slovak University of Technology](https://www.stuba.sk/english.html?page_id=132) by MSc.[David Stancel](https://www.stanceldavid.sk/) of [CoinStory](https://coinstory.tech/) and Dr. Kristian Kostal.

+The creation of this course has been supported by Ernst&Young - Thank you!

 Feel free to use anything for whatever purpose as long as you attribute credits appopriately.
 Everyone is also welcomed to send comments, inquires and proposals of topics, and resources to include into the course at **david@coinstory.tech**.

-Slides with presentation will be linked here later in 2021.
+Updated slides will be linked here throughout 2021.

 **Inspired by Courses**: